rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

             df[col] = df[col].astype("float64")
     return df
 ```
-4. Fixing mixing values
+4. Fixing mixing values:

-We will delete the columns with more than a half or its members empty
+We will delete the columns with more than half of its members empty (@Rodney - why?
+You need to explain these design choices with just a sentence or so)
 - ca
 - thal
 - slope

-This we wil fix with the mean value since the value random values
+This we wil fix with the mean value since the value random values (@Rodney I dont understand what this means)
 - trestbps
 - chol
 - thalach

 This we will fix with the mode value since they are either `0` or `1`
 - fbs
 - exang
 - restecg